-Before starting to hang anything on your tree, you should first decide on a scheme, something that brings everything on the tree together, that could be a color palette, a certain shape of ornament or an overall theme like woodland or disco or the weirdly popular theme of under the sea.
+Before starting to hang anything on your tree, you should first decide on a scheme, something that brings everything on the tree together, that could be a color palette, a certain shape of ornament or an overall theme like woodland or disco, a white Christmas tree, or the weirdly popular theme of under the sea.

 And whilst a theme might sound like it doesn't leave room for more personal, sentimental decs, make those the theme – nostalgia and vintage style is a huge theme this Christmas so you're decades old dough ornaments have never been more on trend.

 If you are looking for inspiration for color schemes, we agree with Abigail Ahern that you can never go wrong with a classic gold.
 She told us that, 'oddly enough I am super minimal when it comes to decorating Christmas trees, ornaments are burnished gold with simple white tree lights.
 I think sparkle goes such a long way so it feels glamorous but not overpowering.
 I like to think it's chic yet curated so tend to keep trees quite clean.'

 Of course red and green are always going to work too and this combination is the perfect backdrop for your homemade decorations too if you like to go down the... eclectic route.
 Picking a strong color scheme to start with will mean no matter what mismatch of decoration you throw at it you'll still have a cohesive feel to the tree.